EOSIO/spec-repo/eep-draft_contract_fwd_auth.md

 * `hash_idents` attesting to the authenticated account(s)

 Each `hash_ident` should be a sha256 of the account's identity.
-This allows the contract to have any identity structure it chooses, whether it's an `eosio::name`, an `std::string`, or something else.
+This allows the contract to have any identity structure it chooses, whether it's a `name`, a `string`, or something else.
 It's expected that sha256 will be a requirement for an upcoming extension to Ricardian Contracts to support contract-defined accounts.